How we’re governed

 The Executive Directors of all the NROs meet yearly with the Greenpeace International Executive Director.
 At these meetings, they aim for broad agreement on issues such as Greenpeace’s role in society; the long term global programme (The Framework) and planning process; and model organisational policies and procedures for the global network.

 The content on each subsection of greenpeace.org is published and managed by the relevant Greenpeace organisation.
 Pages whose address begins with http://www.greenpeace.org/international, for example, are under the editorial control of Greenpeace International.
 For questions, comments or other feedback, please contact the responsible Greenpeace organisation.
-You can generally see at the top of each page which organisation’s section you are on.
+You can generally see at the top or bottom of each page which organisation’s section you are on.